 Bell is the son of a Michigan federal judge and played in a band before being hospitalized for viral meningitis-- which contributed to the breakup of the band.
 It was shortly after that life-changing experience that Bell's life did indeed change.
 He met Kristen in college, and oddly enough, preached his first sermon at a summer camp in Wisconsin, where he was teaching barefoot waterskiing, among other things.
 After college he enrolled in seminary.
 Today he and his wife have three children.

 Rob Bell says the questions he raises about salvation, heaven and hell have all been asked before, and in fact liberal theology does go back many hundreds of years.
 Among Bell's most loyal supporters are young people who question conservative tradition and the so-called rigidity of Evangelical Christianity.
 Many on both sides have called for cool heads so the ideas Bell has raised can be discussed without name-calling.

 "I have long wondered if there is a massive shift coming in what it means to be a Christian," Rob Bell says.
 "Something new is in the air."
+More on Rob Bell

 Doug Pagitt Biography

 Doug Pagitt is one of the more controversial leaders of the emerging church movement, an ongoing conversation that questions many aspects of traditional evangelical Christianity.
 Pagitt, as well as fellow emerging church figures Rob Bell and Brian McLaren, have all drawn criticism from traditional Christians for their views about the nature of hell and their ideas that theology is an "ever-changing" thing.

 Pagitt challenges the doctrine that heaven and hell are places.
 He defines hell as "disconnection and disintegration with God."
 He also sees Christianity as an evolving system: "Christianity is not a stagnant belief, and it's not about uniformity."